Factom-Asset-Tokens/FAT/FAQ.md

 computation to the users of the protocol to filter and validate the data according to protocols like FAT.

-Sharding data is a "solved"  problem in that it has been successfully implemented in many production database systems, whereas sharding computation remains a very difficult challenge that plagues the scalability of many blockchains to this day and will for years to come.
+Sharding data storage is a problem that it has been successfully solved and implemented in many production database systems, but sharding computation remains a very difficult challenge that plagues the scalability of many blockchains to this day and will for years to come.